 66 Bayard St, New York, NY 10013 | deluxegreenbo.com

-My friend Emily aka @foodloversdiary introduced me to Deluxe Green Bo on a dumpling tour when I had just moved to New York last October, and since then I have continued to bring every friend and family member who has visited me.
+My friend Emily aka @foodloversdiary introduced me to Deluxe Green Bo when she played tour guide around Chinatown when I had just moved to New York in October of 2020.
+Since then I have continued to bring every friend and family member who has visited me.
 It’s a seated restaurant with both outdoor and indoor seating but cash only.

 What to order: hot & spicy wontons with peanut sauce and chili oil, fried buns with pork & scallion pancakes